St Peter's School, York: Footpath closure (2006)

+Initiation Rituals

 In 2018 a former pupil reported in The Times that boys were subjected to humiliating and painful initiation rituals such as being shot with BB guns, hit in their genitalia with pool cues, and locked in closed spaces for hours at a time.
 The same pupil also reported being waterboarded with Listerine.
 Alistair Dunn, the school's acting headmaster, said in response that "St Peter's is a caring and nurturing school and initiation rites are unacceptable."